lcmhoang/hmg-dynamics/README.md

-# Deep Homography Estimation for Dynamic Scenes (hmg-dyn)
+# Deep Homography Estimation for Dynamic Scenes
-This is a project website

-This is a reference implementation of the softmax splatting operator, which has been proposed in Softmax Splatting for Video Frame Interpolation [1], using PyTorch.
-Softmax splatting is a well-motivated approach for differentiable forward warping.
-It uses a translational invariant importance metric to disambiguate cases where multiple source pixels map to the same target pixel.
+We address the problem of estimating homography for images with dynamic scenes by introducing a mask-augmented homography estimation network and a dynamics scene video dataset used to train the network.
+We demonstrate that our dataset is useful to enable training a deep learning based homography estimation to handle dynamic scenes.
+We also demonstrate that our proposed mask-augmented network dedicatedly designed for these scenes can further improve the performance of homography estimation quantitatively and qualitatively.
 Should you be making use of our work, please cite our paper [1].

 [[Project]](https://lcmhoang.github.io/publication/2020-cvpr-homography/) [[Paper]]()
+## Dataset

 ## Samples
 <img src='./mics/examples.png' width=1000>

-## License and Citation
+## Citation
-The use of this software is RESTRICTED to non-commercial research and educational purposes.

 ```
 [1]  @inproceedings{Le_CVPR_2020,